andreschoultz/jelly-sql/docs/docs/syntax/comments.md

 Single-line comments start with `--` and continue until the end of the line.
 They are used to add comments to a single line of code.

-Here's an example of a single-line comment:
+Here's an example of single-line comments:

 ```sql {2-3}
 -- This is a single-line comment